-In the 1900s people gradually began to identify themselves as "atheists" to indicate that they were non-believers.
-As the onset of an increasingly literate and better-educated populace permeated in tandem with the advancements and growth of modern civilization (in part due to the Guttenberg Press), the wider acceptance of the distinction between "atheism" and "anti-theism" was necessitated.
+In the 1900s people gradually began to identify themselves as "atheists" to more clearly and accurately indicate that they were "non-believers" in deities.
+As the onset of an increasingly literate and better-educated populace permeated in tandem with the advancements and growth of modern civilization (in part due to the Gutenberg Press), the wider acceptance of the distinction between "atheism" and "anti-theism" resulted.

-Although conflict due to much variation of these two words still persists between dictionaries, glossaries, and encyclopedias, it's reasonable to therefore consider the origins of the words in question.
-In the case of "atheism"13 and "atheist,"14 it appears that the meanings began to deviate from its naturally impartial classification to an anti-theistic position, but now that the meaning of the word "anti-theism" is so widely understood, this deviation can be rectified...
+Since conflict due to much variation of these two words ("atheism" and "atheist") still persists between dictionaries, glossaries, and encyclopedias, it's reasonable, for the sake of accuracy, to therefore consider the origins and etymology of the words in question.
+In the case of "atheism"13 and "atheist,"14 it appears that the meanings began to deviate from a naturally impartial classification to an anti-theistic position, but now that the meaning of the word "anti-theism" is so widely understood this deviation can more conveniently be rectified...

-The words "atheism" and "atheist" presently appear to be on course for a full recovery, albeit slowly because it can often be difficult to "see the forest for the trees" while in the throws of the gradual evolution of anything, particularly language.
-With the advent of the internet, access to information, along with the profound freedom to publish literally any ideas, has lead to more meaningful - yet also very uncomfortable at times - forms of truly open and honest discourse that are the driving pinnacle of progress.
+The words "atheism" and "atheist" presently appear to be on course for a full recovery, albeit slowly because it can often be difficult to "see the forest for the trees" whilst in the throes of the gradual evolution of anything, and language is no exception.
+With the advent of the internet, access to information, along with the profound freedom to publish literally any ideas, has lead to more meaningful - albeit uncomfortable at times - forms of truly open and honest discourse that serve incidentally as the driving pinnacles of progress.